Add Oxygen Sensor To Old Car

 Alternatives To Welding

-clamp on 02 sensor bung
+install 02 sensor bung without welding

-Because of the width of the band, you may have issues clamping it onto a curved pipe.
+Depending on the width of the band, you may have issues clamping it onto a curved pipe.

-automotive 02 sensor bung
+automotive exhaust bung

-Like the band-style, you'll first need to drill a hole into the pipe, lay a gasket in place, then clamp the sensor bung in place with clamps.
+Like the band-style, you'll first need to drill a hole into the pipe, lay a gasket in place, then clamp the bung in place with clamps.

 Pipe Adapter